 Most people think of gender-affirming surgery as only related to the sex organs (bottom surgery).
 But trans people have other surgical options to affirm their gender identity besides surgery on their sex organs.

 Top surgery involves making surgical changes so that a person’s chest matches their gender identity.
-The two types of top surgery are trans feminine top surgery and trans masculine top surgery.
+Top surgery includes trans feminine top surgery and trans masculine top surgery.

 Trans feminine top surgery is similar to other breast enhancement and augmentation procedures.
 The surgery increases the size of the breasts and enhances their shape so they appear more feminine.